COVID-19 is creating uncertainty across many communities and industries, with performing arts and live event sectors being greatly impacted.

 Take care of your community

 The performing arts community will recover in time.
 Stay connected with your friends, peers, and colleagues – look for and engage with what’s on offer, and keep developing your own ideas.
-Promote the arts to your wider network, encourage them to donate if they can, and be ready to fill those seats when we’re back in action.
+Promote the arts to your wider network, encourage them to donate if they can, and be ready to fill those seats as we slowly move back to action.

 Consider your sources of information and use social media wisely